Ara940/ara940.github.io/_posts/2023-12-08-dyffusion.md

-Specifically, we design the reverse (forward) process to step forward (backward) in time so that our diffusion model emulates the temporal dynamics in the data<d-footnote>Similarly to<d-cite key="song2021ddim, bansal2022cold"></d-cite>, our forward and reverse processes cease to represent actual "diffusion" processes.</d-footnote>.
+Specifically, we design the reverse (forward) process to step forward (backward) in time so that our diffusion model emulates the temporal dynamics in the data<d-footnote>Similarly to<d-cite key="song2021ddim, bansal2022cold"></d-cite>, our forward and reverse processes cease to represent actual "diffusion" processes.
-Differently to all prior work, our processes are _not_ based on data corruption or restoration.
+Differently to all prior work, our processes are _not_ based on data corruption or restoration.</d-footnote>.

 <div class='l-body'>
 <img class="img-fluid" src="{{ site.baseurl }}/assets/img/2023-12-dyffusion/noise-diagram-dyffusion.png">